saadcharif/EV-caculator/README.md

 AnimatedNumber has been imported from React just to provide a "cool" way of showing the result.

-All colors used have just been assumed a fit to the current Elmtronics website and everything can be modified if required.
+All colors used have just been assumed a fit to the current  website and everything can be modified if required.